Liz was born in Hounslow in 1965 and has spent most of her life in Shoreham-by-Sea, West Sussex U.K.

 Since arriving in Singapore, Liz has been learning about Singapore’s history, culture and religions while acclimatising to the new environment.
 She has continued to write, working as a features writer for Beam Magazine and producing several articles for other expat publications.
 She has been invited to lecture and talk on Blood and Bandages at venues such as the Asian Civilisations Museum and the American Club.
 Liz has also written and delivered two writing courses and has been described as an ‘excellent and generous teacher.’

 Liz regularly returns to the UK for work and family commitments.
-She is currently developing her short play, Shakespeare’s Sister, and has just joined the screenwriting team at Triality Productions.
+She is currently developing a TV series for Triality Productions.